Mullah98/exhibition-curator-project/README.md

 - `Open your browser and navigate to http://localhost:3000.`

 # Usage
-- View artowork collections from Harvard and Met Museum
+- View artwork collections from Harvard and Met Museum
 - Use searchbar and dropwdown menus to filter through artworks
-- Select artworks and add them to personal collection
+- Select artworks and add them to your personal collection
 - View all selected artworks in Exhibition page

 # Extra features